pmitros/school-committee/streamline.md

 effect](https://www.coursera.org/learn/coaching-teachers).
 This is an equity issue.
 Parents without strong networks have a difficult time figuring out what's going on.
 This is an empowerment issue too.
 People can't be empowered to act if they don't know what's going on.
+This is also a coherency issue.
+While I wouldn't propose extending control to afterschool programs, more mechanisms for voluntary coordination could help both sides.

 As with any other kind of assessment, it's important that such processes be judgment-free and geared towards improvement.